 SMOKE system - Single Compartment Smoke Exhaust Ductwork

-It's worth to discuss the concept of smoke extraction ventilation as defined in the Technical Conditions, which can refer to different types of fire ventilation systems:
+It's worth discussing the concept of smoke extraction ventilation as defined in the Technical Conditions, which can refer to different types of fire ventilation systems:

 a) Smoke ventilation systems, built using exhaust ducts (so-called duct systems), which remove heat and smoke through grilles located on the ventilation ducts.
 In this system, there is a clear distinction between a layer of hot smoke under the ceiling and a smoke-free layer at the bottom, which is displaced by the compensating air.
 In the revised Technical Conditions, this solution is the only one that allows the length of emergency routes to be extended;